sagarr8130/Terraform/Variable/README.md

 # Terraform_Template_Using_Variable

-Intent to Folder - `var.tf` consist all variable blocks which is consumed by `main.tf` configuration.
+Intent to Folder - `var.tf` consist all variable blocks which is being consumed by `main.tf` configuration.

 Structure before `terraform apply`